 Casual trading may be suitable for non-food traders who wish to try out a market before committing to a regular licence or who wish to trade at more than one market in Westminster on an ad hoc basis.
 If you wish to trade regularly from the same pitch, a 6-month temporary licence may be more appropriate for your trading pattern and you should have a look at our vacant market pitches.

 Once registered, a casual trader can apply for a temporary licence for any of designated Westminster markets where there is a pitch available, except the Rupert Street Market.
 Currently only registered casual traders will be granted temporary licences to trade on the Church Street market on Saturdays.

-Find out more about the markets in the City of Westminster before applying to register as a casual trader.
+Find out more about markets in Westminster before applying to register as a casual trader.

 As part of your application you must provide additional documents including proof of market liability insurance.
 This can be arranged through a private broker or from any of the below insurers:

-Once registered, your name will be added to our register and you will receive an identification plate valid until 31 July 2019.
+Once registered, your name will be added to our register and you will receive an identification plate valid for 3 years.
 You can then apply for temporary licences to allow you to engage in street trading.